zlapp/twitter-agent/README.md

 # Twitter-Agent

 This Python script is an example of an autonomous AI-powered agent for interacting with the Twitter API.
 The system uses OpenAI and LangChain to tweet, send direct messages, and reply to mentions.
-Unlike a traditional Twitter Bot, this agent is designed to dynamically interact with the environment.
-The agent uses a variety of tools (such as searching google and wikipedia).
+Unlike a traditional Twitter Bot, this agent is designed to dynamically interact with the environment by using a variety of tools (such as searching google and wikipedia).

+Our goal with this project is to equal or surpass human level performance on Twitter.

 ## Capabilities